sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 [^10]:[Logistic growth modelling of COVID-19 proliferation in China and its international implications](https://www.sciencedirect.com/science/article/pii/S1201971220303039) [Covid-19 predictions using a Gauss model, based on data from April 2](https://www.preprints.org/manuscript/202004.0175/v1/download)

-At first, I was going to use [DeepAR by AWS]([https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html)) and compare it to  AR (autoregressive model).
-However after exploring the data, I discovered that this dataset cannot be used for any Time Series Forecasting Model(TSFMs).
-Epidemic curves (epi curve) do not follow a standard time series requirement however they do follow Logistic & Gaussian functions that are defined as follows:

-Epi curve of total number of cases follows Logistic Function is defined by:
->f(x) = capacity / (1 + e^-k*(x - midpoint) )[^4]

-Epi curve of new of cases follows Gaussian Function is defined by:
->f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)[^4]

-For this reason, in the dataset model I propose total cases will fit to the Logistic function and new cases to Gaussian functions.

 ### Metrics
 The error represents random variations in the data that follow a specific probability distribution (usually Gaussian).
 The objective of curve fitting is to find the optimal combination of parameters that minimize the error.
 Here we are dealing with time series, therefore the independent variable is time.
 In mathematical terms[^4]
 >f(error) = f(time) + error